-Age: 70 Director Since: 2016 Board Committees: Audit, Risk
+Age: 71 Director Since: 2016 Board Committees: Audit, Risk

 Steven M. Rull has served on our Board of Directors since October 2016 and serves as member of the audit and risk committees.
-Mr. Rull also serves on the board of directors of Byline Bank, and as the chair of the ALCO and Trust committees, and as a member of the audit and risk committees of Byline Bank.
-From 2007 to 2016, Mr. Rull served as lead director of the board of Ridgestone Financial Services, Inc. and its subsidiary, Ridgestone Bank, which Byline acquired in 2016.
-Mr. Rull co-founded Manchester Holdings and its wholly owned subsidiaries, Detalus Advisors, a retail and institutional asset manager, and Detalus Consulting, a financial technology and financial advisory firm, in 2001.
+Mr. Rull also serves on the board of directors of Byline Bank, as the chair of the Trust committee, as the chair of the ALCO committee, and as a member of the audit and risk committees of Byline Bank.
+From 2007 to 2016, Mr. Rull served as lead director of the board of Ridgestone Financial Services, Inc. and its subsidiary, Ridgestone Bank, which we acquired in 2016.
+Mr. Rull co-founded Manchester Holdings and its wholly owned subsidiaries, Detalus Advisors, a retail and institutional asset manager, and Detalus Securities, a financial technology and financial advisory firm, in 2001.
 Mr. Rull co-founded Manchester Partners, an investment and consulting firm where he serves as Managing Director, in 1997.
-Mr. Rull is an investor in and serves as a member of the Investment Committee of the sports and esports-focused Stadia Growth Fund, LLC and Stadia Fund LLC (since 2018).
-The aforementioned Detalus Advisors seres as the fund manager for both Stadia funds.
 Mr. Rull served as Chairman and Chief Executive Officer of Bunker Hill Bancorp and its subsidiary, Boulevard Bank, from 2003 until its sale in 2013.
 He also held positions as Chairman of Atlanta Bancorporation and director of its subsidiary, Bank of Atlanta, from 2005 until its sale in 2014.
 Mr. Rull was the co-head of the capital markets division of Mark Twain Bank from 1994 to 1997.
 Prior to this role, he held positions as Chief Investment Officer and Chief Financial Officer of United Postal Bancorp from 1987 to 1994 and as President of the Mortgage Division of Mercantile Bank, which acquired United Postal Bancorp in 1994.
 Mr. Rull holds a bachelor's degree in accounting from Southern Illinois University Edwardsville and was a Certified Public Accountant in the state of Missouri from 1973 to 1996.
 Mr. Rull's qualifications include over 40 years of management and advisory experience in the financial services industry.